 Teaching is delivered through lectures, seminars, individual tutorials, visits to, and speakers from, industry, plus practical sessions and clinical placements.
 Underpinning this blend of online and offline activities is compulsory attendance at four week-long practical sessions held each year.
 A range of assessment methods is deployed, depending on the nature of the module and the skills required by the industry.
 These include written reports, oral presentations, clinical, practical and written examinations, audits and reflective writing.

-The Royal Agricultural University (RAU).
+Offered in partnership with The Royal Agricultural University (RAU).